ksu-cs-textbooks/cis301/content/3-chapter/3_2-notAndOr.md

 p: My sweater is replaceable.
 ```

-And again, our complete translation would be: `!p`
+And again, our complete translation would be: ` ¬p`

 ## AND translations